First aid basics

-Triple zero (000) is the number to call for ambulance, police or fire services in an emergency.
-Only call 000 if the situation is serious and urgent.
+Triple zero (000) is the emergency number for ambulance, police or fire services in Australia.
+Call 000 if the situation is serious and urgent.

-A defibrillator (sometimes called an AED) can save someone's life if they have a cardiac arrest.
-Learn more about 'defibs' and how to find one.
+A defibrillator can save someone's life if they have a cardiac arrest.
+Learn more about defibrillators and how to find and use one.

 Bites and stings